 Five days later, a news report from The Athletic reported just how this secure connection was building in the Bills locker room.
 Most importantly, it started from top-down: Coach McDermott demonstrated an honest willingness to show vulnerability with his tears and his unscripted emotions to empathize with his men.
 These actions opened a door of trust for his players: a door to a judgement free room where players knew they could present themselves in any capacity weak or strong and know they are safe and loved.

 Coach McDermott’s vulnerability shows the team they are safe to rest, and they don’t have to run.
-The response from the players was thankful.
-“It helped me let my guard down(opens in a new tab),” said Bills Center Mitch Morse.
+The response from the players was thankful. “(opens in a new tab),” said Bills Center Mitch Morse.
 Morse’s guard coming down reciprocates his coach’s vulnerability.
 (Morse’s “guard up” is the one of the mind’s natural defenses that creates psychological distance when faced with a traumatic event).
 From this position of open vulnerability, Morse will be able to feel the love and safety created by the connection between he and his coach.
 Their connection acts as a safe-haven where psychological healing will grow.
 As Morse’s teammates reciprocate in a similar fashion, the collective system between players and coaches begins to feedback onto itself, enhancing the total environment for healing.
 The newly erected culture of vulnerability says to everyone, we’re safe, we don’t have to run, and we can face this together.

 Ryan Clark appropriately called the NFL to action to also seize the responsibility of these young men’s psychological well-being stating, “if the NFL cares about the players…if the NFL doesn’t send somebody to these locker rooms…to make sure they are alright, they are missing the point.”